 All Photos in this blogpost is taken by @ciaranoelleoc.
 Have a look at her blog, its fab!

-What is being said about our new compact Bluetooth Mini Keyboard KB3?
-The reviews are starting to turn up and we are collecting them here for everyone to read.
+The reviews of our newest keyboards are starting to turn up and we are collecting them here for everyone to read.

 “The Penclic Mini Keyboard is a fabulous gift for tech lovers.
-The Penclic latest mini keyboard looks and feels amazing.
+Penclic’s latest mini keyboard looks and feels amazing.
 It is made of metal and the buttons feel great to type on…

 …One great feature about this keyboard is that it gives you the versatility of connecting the keyboard via Bluetooth as well as allowing you to switch to corded connection.
 For corded connection, the cable length is 150cm.”